Sharing 3LC Tables and Runs#

 Here are some best practices:

-• Keep in mind that aliases should be set for the object service as well as any notebooks or scripts that are used to access the data.
-This is trivial if they share the same configuration file, but if they don’t it is recommended to use the same alias names in both configuration files.
+Keep in mind that aliases should be set for the object service as well as any notebooks or scripts that are used to access the data.
+This is trivial if they share the same configuration file or environment, but if they don’t it is recommended to use the same alias names in both locations.

 The simple aliasing procedure described above does not work for all sharing workflows.
 For example if a user wants to share a local run with a colleague, this might not be as simple as sending the JSON file as an email attachment, since a) the JSON file might hold references to other local files, b) the JSON file might reference local data using absolute paths that do not exist on the colleague’s machine, and c) the JSON file might reference local data using aliases that are not set on the colleague’s machine.